aflin/rampart/docs/source/rampart-server.rst

     that make up the totality of the data sent to the client, using ``req.printf`` or ``req.put`` is preferable.

-    When printing to the server buffer, each thread's buffer must be large enough to hold all the data from every ``req.printf`` statement.
-    If the server buffer size is smaller than the data inserted, an error will be thrown.

 req.put()
 """""""""